-PROPOSED MOTION: That the Town vote to cancel authorization for the expenditure of \$145,000.00 for lighting at Miller Field and scoreboard replacements at Goff Field and O'Day Field approved under Article 30 at the 2023 Annual Town Meeting, and pursuant to G.L. c.44B, the Community Preservation Act, and appropriate \$241,000.00 from the Stoughton Community Preservation Undesignated Fund for improvements at the Elm Street Complex, including new fences and protective padding, dugout renovations, walkway repairs, three new scoreboards and related electrical work, and other miscellaneous repairs and enhancements; and to authorize the Community Preservation Committee and the Board of Selectmen to submit on behalf of the town any and all applications deemed necessary for grants and/or reimbursements from the Commonwealth of Massachusetts, or the United States, under any state or federal programs in any way connected with the scope of this Article; said gifts or grants to be deposited in the Undesignated Community Preservation Fund balance; and to authorize the Select Board to enter into all agreements and execute any and all instruments as may be necessary to effectuate said project.
+PROPOSED MOTION: That the Town vote to cancel authorization for the expenditure of \$145,000.00 for lighting at Miller Field and scoreboard replacements at Goff Field and O'Day Field approved under Article 30 at the 2023 Annual Town Meeting, and pursuant to G.L. c.44B, the Community Preservation Act, to appropriate from the Community Preservation Fund Undesignated Fund Balance the sum of \$241,000.00 for improvements at the Elm Street Complex, including new fences and protective padding, dugout renovations, walkway repairs, three new scoreboards and related electrical work, and other miscellaneous repairs and enhancements.